DYSIM/PortfolioBacktesting/README.md

 ![alt text](https://a.c-dn.net/c/content/dam/publicsites/igcom/uk/images/ContentImage/Sharpe%20ratio.png)

 To locate this portfolio, we require the Capital Market Line as well, as the point where CML is tangent to efficient frontier is the tangency portfolio.
-The sharpe ratio is actually the the slope of the CML
+The sharpe ratio is actually the the slope of the CML.

 ![alt text](https://cdn.wallstreetmojo.com/wp-content/uploads/2019/10/Capital-Market-Line.png.webp)